 Important: If you forget your restrictions passcode, you must restore the iPhone software.
-See Restore iPhone on page 189.
+See Restore iPhone.

 Privacy

 Privacy settings let you see and control which apps and system services have access to Location Services, and to contacts, calendars, reminders, and photos.